1970 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The 1970-S FS-113 Large Date DDO coin has a unique ghost pattern on the Lincoln portrait and surrounding inscriptions due to its center misalignment.
-This particular variety, cataloged as FS-030.6 in the Fivaz-Stanton system, exhibits the classic characteristics of Class I doubling—where the secondary image appears as a distinct shadow beneath the primary strike.
+The 1970-S FS-113 Large Date DDO coin exhibits a ghost pattern on the Lincoln portrait and surrounding inscriptions due to center misalignment.
+This variety, cataloged as FS-030.6 in the Fivaz-Stanton system, exhibits classic Class I doubling — where the secondary image appears as a distinct shadow beneath the primary strike.

-With only four examples achieving PR67 RD grade, this variety commands significant premiums, with top-tier RD specimens trading in the thousands of dollars range.
-The CAM and DCAM versions showcase how the San Francisco Mint’s proof production created additional contrast layers.
+With only four examples achieving PR67 RD grade, this variety commands significant premiums, with top-tier RD specimens trading in the thousands of dollars.
+The CAM and DCAM versions showcase how the San Francisco Mint’s proof production created additional contrast layers on top of the doubling error, creating what specialists call a “perfect storm” of numismatic desirability.

 1970-S LD DDO Penny FS-113 (RD) Price/Grade Chart